Masada: Human remains

-As to the sparse remains of 24 people found in the southern cave at the base of the cliff, excavator Yigael Yadin was unsure of their ethnicity; however, the rabbinical establishment concluded that they were remains of the Jewish defenders, and in July 1969, they were reburied as Jews in a state ceremony.
-Carbon dating of textiles found with the remains in the cave indicate they are contemporaneous with the period of the revolt, and pig bones were also present (occasionally occurring for Roman burials due to pig sacrifices); this indicates that the remains may belong to non-Jewish Roman soldiers or civilians who occupied the site before or after the siege.
-Zias also questioned whether as many as 24 individuals were present, since only 4% of that number of bones was recovered.
+As to the sparse remains of 24 people found in the southern cave at the base of the cliff, excavator Yigael Yadin was unsure of their ethnicity.
+The rabbinical establishment concluded that they were remains of the Jewish defenders, and in July 1969, they were reburied as Jews in a state ceremony.
+Carbon dating of textiles found with the remains in the cave indicate they are contemporaneous with the period of the revolt, and pig bones were present, occasionally occurring for Roman burials due to pig sacrifices.
+This indicates that the remains may belong to non-Jewish Roman soldiers or civilians who occupied the site before or after the siege.
+Zias questioned whether as many as 24 individuals were present, since only 4% of that number of bones was recovered.

 Roman-period palm seed

 A 2,000-year-old Judean date palm seed discovered during archaeological excavations in the early 1960s was successfully germinated into a date plant, popularly known as "Methuselah" after the longest-living figure in the Hebrew Bible.
 At the time, it was the oldest known germination, remaining so until a new record was set in 2012.
-As of September 2016, it remains the oldest germination from a seed.
+As of February 2024, it remains the oldest germination from a seed.